How to File LLC Taxes in Washington? (Step by Step Guide)

 Organizing LLC taxes for Washington LLC

-As the proprietor of an LLC, you are responsible for both self-employment tax and federal income tax, which are categorized under 'pass-through taxation.'
+As an LLC owner, you're responsible for both self-employment tax and federal income tax, which fall under 'pass-through taxation.'

-LLC members must also pay taxes on any profits generated by the LLC.
+LLC members also owe taxes on any profits the LLC generates, even if those profits aren't distributed.

 1. Federal Self-Employment Tax

-Every member or manager who receives profits from the LLC is obligated to pay self-employment tax.
+Every member or manager who receives profits from the LLC owes self-employment tax.
+No exceptions.

 2. Federal Income Tax